 Missing Appeal Deadlines

-If your claim is denied you have 60 days from the date you received the denial letter to file an appeal.
-As a general rule, the SSA assumes that a claimant receives the letter 5 days after the date of the letter.
-If you miss your appeal deadline you may have to start the process over.
-If you have a good reason for missing your deadline the SSA may allow late filing of the appeal.
-If not, you will have to submit a new application for Social Security Disability Insurance benefits.
+If you have a good reason for missing your deadline, the SSA may allow late filing of the appeal.
+If not, you must submit a new application for benefits.
 The best practice is to make sure any appeals are filed within 60 days from the date of the denial letter.

 Failure to Properly Prepare for Hearings